 Winter watering conditions in a greenhouse

 Many commercial greenhouses grow hydroponically.
-Shirleys Greenhouse, too is a hydroponic greenhouse.
+Shirleys Greenhouse also is a hydroponic greenhouse.
 Growing in water instead of soil makes it easy to “water” perfectly.
 What it simply means is how often the water circulates the hydroponic system.

 Winter carbon dioxide (CO2) conditions in a greenhouse